 This guitar has amazing tone.
 After a couple of years of dialing in my pedalboard and amp, everything now meshes perfectly to provide a great sound for worship music.
 Telecasters are my favorite guitar, but you have to be careful not to let the bright tendencies of these body styles get too far over the top.

 I own one with a really comfortable neck as it usually happens with most fine maple ones of 9.5" radius and though I have a longer relationship with rosewood fingerboards I feel that the maple fingerboard is the right thing to maximize the Telecaster experience (about sound and touch).
-The ash body feels very nice too and I bought one produced in 2009 as I happened to prefer the flat bodies over the new ones with the carved top.
-I learned to appreciate the Telecasters in recording studio experiences while I used a borrowed Telecaster American Special for some sessions, and though the Special is a very nice instrument I feel that the American Standard is even closer to my idea of perfection.
+The body feels fine too after a while, I bought one produced in 2009 as I don't necessarily prefer the carved shape that later became as an update to the American Standard series.
+I learned to appreciate the Telecasters in recording studio experiences while I used a borrowed Telecaster American Special for some sessions, and though the Special is a very nice instrument I feel that the American Standard is even closer to my idea of perfection (I prefer its sound and all around its bridge).
 I still keep mine with its original parts as its factory settings by now allows me to accomplish anything I want –it has peculiar sonic characteristics but at the same time it results appropriate for many contexts.
 I tried some American Deluxe models but prefered the Standard because of its sound and feeling of the fingerboard (I guess that I like the uniform radius of 9,5 from bottom to top).

 The american Telecaster might be a little expensive in comparison to the Mexican Series or the American Special Series, but it's totally worth the extra price.
 The Maple wood makes it a very smooth guitar to play to, it also adds sustain to the sounds, so it's an amazing guitar if you are not the lead guitarrist or if you want to play in the clean channel with a lot of chords.
 The quality of the construction and details of the guitar are also spectacular, you really feel the love in the making process of this guitar.
 I totally recommend it